TheNewHEROBRINEX/Dapro718/README.md

 ### About:

-I am a fairy new developer, been programming for about a year.
+I am a fairly new developer, been programming for about a year.
 I enjoy working on things related to Minecraft, but want to start making other programs.

 <br />